sveronneau/gcp/packer/README.md

 # gcp/packer
-Packer script for image backing on GCP
+Packer script for image baking on GCP

-V3 is
+V3 is the most flexible version.